andrelandgraf/openimg/README.md

 ### Standalone server

-You can easily spin up a custom image optimization server.
+You can also easily spin up a custom image optimization server.
 Below is an example using Bun:

 ```bash
 npm i openimg@latest sharp@latest